Dialvive/Python-Algorithmic-Trading/README.md

 - create `secrets.py` and add a `IEX_CLOUD_API_TOKEN` variable with a valid iexcloud API key,
 - run `python3 equal_weight_S&P_500.py`

-## Equal Weight S&P500 Trade Recommendations
+## Quantitative Momentum Trade Recommendations

 The goal of this script is to delop a investing strategy that recommends an equal weight portfolio of the 50 stocks with the highest price momentum.